BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 Flat pattern DXF export is controlled by its own option at the bottom of the Export section: [Export Sheet Metal Parts to 1:1 Flat Pattern DXF](export-sheet-metal-flat-pattern-dxf.md).

 You do not need to select `DXF` in **File Formats** for that flat pattern feature to run.

-> [!NOTE]
-> Some formats depend on the source document type or installed SOLIDWORKS/eDrawings capabilities.